ubercomrade/esdeg/README.md

 _Timing from 10 seconds to 5 minutes_

 ``````
-usage: ESDEG.py deg [-h] [-p PARAMETER] [-r N] [-P PVALUE] [-l LOG2FC_DEG] [-L LOG2FC_BACK] [-c CONTENT] deg matrices N output
+usage: ESDEG.py deg [-h] [-v VISUALIZATION] [-p PARAMETER] [-r N] [-P PVALUE] [-l LOG2FC_DEG] [-L LOG2FC_BACK] [-c CONTENT]
+                    deg matrices N output

 positional arguments:
   deg                   TSV file with DEG with ..., The NAME column must contain ensemble gene IDS
   matrices              Path to prepared data base of matrices
-  N                     Organism (hg38, mm10, tair10)
+  N                     Organism (hs - H. sapiens, mm - M. musculus, dm - D. melanogaster, dr - D. rerio, rn - R. norvegicus, tair10)
   output                Path to write table with results

 options:
   -h, --help            show this help message and exit
+  -v VISUALIZATION, --visualization VISUALIZATION
+                        Path to write interactive picture in HTML format (path/to/pic.html). if '--v' is given, then ESDEG creates
+                        picutre.
+By default it isn't used
   -p PARAMETER, --parameter PARAMETER
                         Parameter estimated in test (enrichment or fraction), default= enrichment
   -r N, --regulated N   The parameter is used to choose up/down/all DEGs, default= all
   -P PVALUE, --pvalue PVALUE
                         The pvalue is used as threshold to choose DEGs, default= 0.05
   -l LOG2FC_DEG, --log2fc_deg LOG2FC_DEG
-                        The absolute value of log2FoldChange used as threshold to choose DEGs promoters (DEGs >= thr OR DEGs <= -thr), default= 1
+                        The absolute value of log2FoldChange used as threshold to choose DEGs promoters (DEGs >= thr OR DEGs <= -thr),
+                        default= 1
   -L LOG2FC_BACK, --log2fc_back LOG2FC_BACK
-                        The absolute value of log2FoldChange used as threshold to choose background promoters (-thr <= BACK <= thr), default= log2(5/4)
+                        The absolute value of log2FoldChange used as threshold to choose background promoters (-thr <= BACK <= thr),
+                        default= log2(5/4)
   -c CONTENT, --content CONTENT
                         The maximal GC content difference between promoters of foreground and background in Monte Carlo algorithm.
+Range
-Range of possible threshold [0.01 ..
+                        of possible threshold [0.01 ..
 1.0].
-If threshold is equal to 1.0 then GC content is not taken into
+If threshold is equal to 1.0 then GC content is not taken into account.
+In
-                        account.
-In this case (thr = 1.0) algorithm works faster.
+                        this case (thr = 1.0) algorithm works faster.
 Default= 0.3.
 ``````

 #### Required arguments description